AIRSPACE

 G, E, and D

-This section focuses on the surface and ceiling limits of G, E, and D airspace class—meaning where the airspace begins and ends vertically.
+This section focuses on the vertical boundaries of Class G, E, and D airspace — specifically where each class begins (its surface) and where it ends (its ceiling).

-• The ceiling is the top of that airspace layer, where it transitions into the next class above.
+• Ceiling — This is the the top of an airspace layer, where it transitions into the next class above.

 Class G

-Class G airspace always starts at the surface—it’s the ground-level airspace by default.
+Class G is uncontrolled and always starts at the surface.
+It is the ground-level airspace.

 Class E

-The visual aid below shows the three possible starting points for Class E airspace:
+The diagram above shows the three possible floors of Class E airspace.

 Class D